 - Get dressed and groom yourself

-She also can give you information on how to adjust your surroundings to suit your needs.
-She might suggest ways to alter your home, your car, or your computer to make them easier to use.
-She can also teach you how to use a cane, wheelchair, and other devices to help you get around.
+They also can give you information on how to adjust your surroundings to suit your needs.
+They might suggest ways to alter your home, your car, or your computer to make them easier to use.
+They can also teach you how to use a cane, wheelchair, and other devices to help you get around.

 Where Can I Find an Occupational Therapist for Multiple Sclerosis?